Spectrum Coordination in Energy Efficient Cognitive Radio Networks: Characterization of the Stackelberg Equilibrium

-We first determine the best-response function of the follower depending on the action of the leader.
+In order to determine the SE, a standard approach is to consider a backward induction technique.
+Then, we first determine the best-response function of the SU depending on the action of the PU.
 This result comes directly from Proposition 1 of \cite{meshkati-jsac-2006}.
 For making this paper sufficiently self-contained, we review here the latter proposition.